zktx-io/walrus/docs/book/legal/testnet_tos.md

 ## No Warranty

-Mysten Labs provides the Testnet platform solely as a developer test environment.
+Walrus Foundation and its service providers provide the Testnet platform solely as a developer test environment.
 Testnet is provided "as is" and "with all faults."
-We make no warranties, express or implied, regarding the reliability, accuracy, performance, or fitness for a particular purpose of the service provided.
-You accept all risks associated with the use of Testnet and agree that Mysten Labs, its affiliates, and its employees shall not be liable for any damages, whether direct, indirect, incidental, special, consequential, or punitive, arising out of the use or inability to use the service, including but not limited to lost profits, loss of business, or data loss.
+We and our service providers make no warranties, express or implied, regarding the reliability, accuracy, performance, or fitness for a particular purpose of the service provided.
+You accept all risks associated with the use of Testnet and agree that Walrus Foundation, its affiliates, employees, and service providers shall not be liable for any damages, whether direct, indirect, incidental, special, consequential, or punitive, arising out of the use or inability to use the service, including but not limited to lost profits, loss of business, or data loss.

-No employee or representative of Mysten Labs is authorized to make any warranties or representations beyond those stated in this agreement.
-Any statements made by employees or representatives of Mysten Labs regarding the service shall not be construed as warranties or representations, and customers agree to indemnify and hold harmless Mysten Labs from any such statements.

 Any deficiencies or errors in the Testnet platform shall not constitute a breach of this agreement, and customers agree to waive any right to seek a refund or compensation based on such deficiencies or errors.
-This "as is, no warranty" provision shall survive the termination or expiration of any other agreements between you and Mysten Labs.
+This "as is, no warranty" provision shall survive the termination or expiration of any other agreements between you and Walrus Foundation.